codebar/android-tutorials/worksheets/espresso-testing/index.md

 }
 ```

-Press the *Sync Now* button in the bar which has appeared along the top.
+Press the *Sync Now* button in the golden yellow bar which has appeared along the top of the code editor window.
 If the bar disappears after syncing, then everything is set up correctly!
 If the bar shows and error message and a *Try Again* button then something has gone wrong.
 Take a look at the error at the bottom of the screen to see if you can fix it, or ask your coach for help.

 ## Writing our first test
 Now we have everything set up; we can write our first test!